xueweihan7378/Enhancer_Function_Prediction/features_pipeline/README.md

 106     33.32324        p300    HepG2
 ```
 ### Feature 5: eQTL combined Z score
-Download the eQTL all_pairs file from GTEx (https://gtexportal.org/home/datasets) for the tissue of interest (click on GTEx Analysis V7 on the lefthand menu and select the relevant tissue under the Tissue-Specific All SNP Gene Associations aectioin) and use this perl script to separate it by chromosomes (this is a speed/memory tip):
+Download the eQTL all_pairs file from GTEx (https://gtexportal.org/home/datasets) for the tissue of interest (click on GTEx Analysis V7 on the lefthand menu and select the relevant tissue under the Tissue-Specific All SNP Gene Associations section) and use this perl script to separate it by chromosomes (this is a speed/memory tip):
 ```
 $ perl splitv4.pl Artery_Coronary.allpairs.txt
 ```